Adaptive and Robust Watermark for Generative Tabular Data: Discussion and Future Work

-\item Our bounds for the query complexity to decode the query algorithm uses a specific embedding that allows us to apply VC dimensional bounds for learning the query function using neural networks with piecewise linear polynomial functions.
-It remains open whether one can derive a better query complexity bounds for learning the query function without resorting only to neural networks. \end{itemize}
+In this work, we propose a simple watermarking scheme for tabular numerical datasets.
+Our watermarking method partitions the feature space into pairs of $(key, value)$ columns using knowledge of the feature importance in the downstream task.
+We use the center of the bins from each $key$ column to generate randomized red and green intervals and watermark the $value$ columns by promoting its value to fall in green intervals.
+Compared to prior work in watermarking generative tabular data, we provide a more rigorous theoretical analysis of different attacks to the watermark.

-\paragraph{Disclaimer.} This paper was prepared for informational purposes by the Artificial Intelligence Research group and the Global Technology Applied Research center of JPMorgan Chase \& Co. and its affiliates (``JP Morgan'') and is not a product of the Research Department of JP Morgan.
-JP Morgan makes no representation and warranty whatsoever and disclaims all liability, for the completeness, accuracy or reliability of the information contained herein.
-This document is not intended as investment research or investment advice, or a recommendation, offer or solicitation for the purchase or sale of any security, financial instrument, financial product or service, or to be used in any way for evaluating the merits of participating in any transaction, and shall not constitute a solicitation under any jurisdiction or to any person, if such solicitation under such jurisdiction or to such person would be unlawful.
+Several avenues for future work remain open.
+This includes adapting our watermarking algorithm for categorical data, or embedding watermarking in the probability spaces pre-generation (similar to methods for LLMs~\citep{venugopal2011watermarking}).
+This is partly because it is non-trivial to understand how perturbing the space from which samples are drawn by the generative process affects categorical data generation.
+Cryptographic ideas \citep{kuditipudi2024robust, christ2023undetectable} can be exploited to embed watermarks pre-generation, but understanding the induced distortions remains an open problem.
+Moreover, the theoretical analysis becomes much more complicated as the generation process is often non-linear.
+Finally, our analysis for decoding the watermark uses a specific embedding that allows us to apply VC dimensional bounds for learning the query function using neural networks with piecewise linear polynomial functions.
+It remains open if one can derive better query complexity bounds without resorting only to neural networks.